jqXiong/Multimodal-Semantic-Enhanced-Real-World-Beam-Prediction/README.md

 ### Protocol

 We embed MSET into the 5G-Advanced beam management procedure.
 At each decision step, MSET predicts class probabilities and outputs a ranked Top-K list of candidate beams.
-The base station then probes only these K beams instead of sweeping the entire beam codebook, so the MAC signaling remains standard and MSET acts as a learned prior that narrows the search space.
-With K typically between 3 and 5, the probing load is reduced by roughly three to five times compared with exhaustive sweeping, while maintaining link quality.
+The base station then probes only these K beams instead of sweeping the entire beam codebook.

 <p align="center">
   <img src="photos/Protocols.png" alt="Protocol." width="720"><br>